 The existing laws have greatly contributed to the public monitoring implementation of food safety.
 Following are the points for public monitoring of food safety laws:

-2) The pure food ordinance 1960, bans the production, preparation or storage for the purpose of sale for such products that are unfit for consumption.
-It is the foremost responsibility of the citizens to look around them and inform the local authority about the person who is found of preparation and production of such products which are harmful to the potential users.
+2) The pure food ordinance 1960, bans the production, preparation, or storage for the purpose of sale of such products that are unfit for consumption.
+It is the foremost responsibility of the citizens to look around them and inform the local authority about the person who is fond of the preparation and production of such products which are harmful to potential users.

 5. Food Safety & Write to Information

-If proper information provided to the government, so it will use that information to take make measures in solving the public issues about food safety.
-It is the right of the citizen to access the information the government department under Freedom of The Ordinance 2002.
+If proper information is provided to the government, so it will use that information to take make measures in solving the public issues about food safety.
+It is the right of the citizen to access the information of the government department under Freedom of The Ordinance 2002.
 This law is also applicable to the Federal government and departments attached to it.
-However, the federal government has not acted this legislation about the information on provinces and not publically issue the data about any information.
+However, the federal government has not acted on this legislation regarding the information on provinces and has not publically issued data about any information.

-In Pakistan, departments are working for the testing of water and other components which are used for the preparation of products in industry or home.
-For instance, National Institute of Health (NIH) & Pakistan Council for Research in Water Resources (PCRWR), these departments have conducted laboratories test for bottled water brands, many times and they found many brands inappropriate for the consumption but they never leaked out the information about these brands as it is illegal in accordance to the law.
+In Pakistan, departments are working on the testing of water and other components which are used for the preparation of products in industry or at home.
+For instance, the National Institute of Health (NIH) & Pakistan Council for Research in Water Resources (PCRWR), these departments have conducted laboratories test for bottled water brands, many times and they found many brands inappropriate for consumption but they never leaked the information about these brands as it is illegal in accordance to the law.

 5.1.
 Pure Food Laws (PFL)

-In 2011, PFL of 1963 was revised and now, they are considering as basics for the trade-related food quality and the safety framework.
+In 2011, the PFL of 1963 was revised and now, they are considered basics for the trade-related food quality and the safety framework.
 Under this law, 9 apparent groups of food products are made which covers 104 food items.
 Following are the classes of these products:

 1) Milk and Milk Products.